Zap Mama: Belgium

-Although Daulne remembers that her mother sang some songs from Congo Kinshasa around the house, her mother did not teach them to the children, stressing mastery of French instead.
-Daulne listened to European music as she grew up.
-"We had the radio when I was growing up in Belgium, so we heard a lot of French music.
-And of course, American music was also very popular all over Europe.
-Since our mother did not want us to watch TV in our home, we entertained ourselves by creating our own music.
+Daulne's mother sang songs and polyphonies with her sisters and mother so the children benefited from a heritage of oral tradition.
+Daulne grew up and listened to European music.
+"Belgian radio stations programmed European music mainly from France, UK and American which were very popular throughout Europe.
+Since our mother did not want us to watch TV at home, we entertained ourselves by creating our own music.
 We were very musical."
 Daulne was introduced to black music watching television.
-"When I was growing up, there weren't many black people in Europe -- my family was alone.
-Then I saw an American musical comedy with black people on TV.
+"When I was growing up, there were only a few Afro families, and they were mostly isolated.
+However, we would often come together in a renowned district of Brussels known as "Matongue," around the La Maison Africane.
+It was there that my mother established several shops specializing in African items.
+Then I saw an American musical comedy called Carmen Jones with black people on TV.
 And I couldn't believe it.
 I said, "That's us!"
 My whole fantasy life was based on that movie."
 Daulne felt a special connection to blues songs like "Damn Your Eyes" by Etta James.
 "When I was a teenager I listened to a lot of American blues," she says.
 "That song brought me happiness while I was going through the pain of a broken love.
 It helped me to open the door and see the life in front of me.
 I sing it now and I hope, in my turn, that I can help another teenager to do the same if they are having pain from love."